colis-anr/colis-language/README.md

 the execution, composed by the return code and the stdout, is compared with the behaviour given in an accompanying oracle file (`NAME.oracle` for `NAME.cls` or `NAME.sh`).

-The oracle file hase the following format (the stdout is prefixed by `> ` to clearly indicate empty lines):
+The oracle file hase the following format.
+The result is the return value `<N>` is an integer, and the stdout is prefixed by `> ` to clearly indicate empty lines.

 ```
 ORACLE FILE FORMAT

-RESULT: true|false
+RETURN: <N>
 STDOUT:
 > ...
 ```